MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 ## Task \#3: Create a step to send an email to the visitor

 1. Click **New Step**.
-This is the step that will create and send email to the visitor.
+This is the step that will send an email to the visitor.

 2. Search for *mail*, select **Office 365 Outlook** connector and **Send an